 - 11.1.
-The SIAS work programme, designed in consultation with Senior Management, the Audit Committee and, where applicable, the Shared Anti-Fraud Service (SAFS), seeks to provide assurance on how the council manages the fraud risks to which it is exposed. - 11.2.
+The SIAS work programme, designed in consultation with Senior Management, the Audit Committee and seeks to provide assurance on how the Council manages the fraud risks to which it is exposed. - 11.2.
 SIAS must have sufficient knowledge to evaluate the risk of fraud and the way it is managed by the Council but are not expected to have the expertise of a person or team whose primary responsibility is detecting and investigating fraud. - 11.3.
 SIAS will exercise due professional care by considering the probability of significant errors, fraud, or non-compliance when developing audit scopes and objectives.